srkraut/sigma-docs/docs/module/webpage.md

   ![Alt text](webpage2.png)

 ```
 Available in Windows Players from v2 R253 select to render the webpage with a transparent background.
-Xibo will try its best to do this when enabled for pages which have a transparent background, however, it cannot be supported on some webpages.
+Sigma-DS will try its best to do this when enabled for pages which have a transparent background, however, it cannot be supported on some webpages.
 ```

 ```
-After the page is rendered Xibo will scale to fit.
+After the page is rendered Sigma-DS will scale to fit.
 ```

 ```